creatures-sh/creatures.sh/README.md

-# creatures.dev
+# creatures.sh

-This repo contains the source code for the creatures.dev website.
+This repo contains the source code for the creatures.sh website.
 It's built using [Astro](https://astro.build/), [Tailwind CSS](https://tailwindcss.com/), and it's deployed on [Netlify](https://www.netlify.com/).